-There are some caves and mountains that hold Islamic history, they are a precious asset of the Kingdom.
-Those who know their importance and value, come to visit it from far off places.
-These caves and mountains are rich in Islamic history and are Islamic landmarks, very special events have been associated with them.
+Some caves and mountains hold Islamic history; they are a precious asset of the Kingdom.
+Those who know their importance and value visit it from far-off places.
+These caves and mountains are rich in Islamic history and are Islamic landmarks; extraordinary events have been associated with them.

 Jabal-e-Noor (Cave of Hira)

-It is stated that it is the cave where the Holy Prophet (PBUH) received the first revelation.
-He was residing in this cave when Hazrat Gabriel A.S. came and gave him (PBUH) the blessed news of his being the last prophet of Muslim Ummah.
+It is stated that it is the cave where Prophet Muhammad ﷺ received the first revelation.
+He was in this cave when Jibrail عليه السلام came and revealed the Quran to him.

-The cave of Thawr is the cave where the Holy Prophet (PBUH) took refuge along with Abu Bakar R.A when they migrated to Madina.
-This cave is located in the outskirts of Makkah.
+Thowr cave is where Prophet Muhammad ﷺ took refuge along with Abu Bakar رضي الله عنه when they migrated to Madina.
+This cave is located on the outskirts of Makkah.

-A spider knitted a web and a bird that laid eggs outside, with the order of Allah (SWT), helped them remain safe there.
-Who could have believed that anyone would be residing there when web and eggs were undisturbed?
+A spider 🕷 knitted a web, and a bird laid eggs outside the cave, which helped them remain safe there.
+Who could have believed anyone would reside there when the web and eggs were undisturbed?

 Mountain of Abu Qubais

-The mountain of Abu Qubais is located in Makkah, adjacent to Mount Safa.
-Large tunnels have been carved through the mountain, yet it holds great Islamic significance.
+The mountain of Abu Qubais is located in Makkah, near Mount Safa.
+Large tunnels have been carved through the mountain, yet it hold great Islamic significance.

-It is considered to be the very first mountain created by Allah (SWT).
-It is this mountaintop on which the Holy Prophet (PBUH) performed the miracle of splitting the moon into two halves standing on Abu Qubais mountain.
+It is considered the very first mountain created by Allah.
+Prophet Muhammad ﷺ performed the miracle of splitting the moon into two halves standing on Abu Qubais mountain.
 The dead body of Prophet Adam عليه السلام rests here.

 Mountain of Arafat

-The mountain of mercy is where the Prophet (PBUH) delivered his last sermon (or the Farewell speech).
-It is an important destination at which all the Hajj performers have to go on 9th of Dhu Al Hijja.
+The Mountain of Mercy/Arafat is where the Prophet Muhammad ﷺ delivered his last sermon (or Farewell speech).
+It is an essential destination to which all the Hajj performers must go on the 9th of Dhul Hijja.

-It is this mountain where Hazrat Adam and Hawa reunited after a long separation.
+This mountain was where Prophet Adam عليه السلام and mother Hawwa عليه السلام reunited after a long separation.

 Mount Safa and Marwah

-The two hills that Muslims have to take saee of during Hajj and Umrah are called Mount Safa and Marwah.
+The hills Muslims have to take saee of during Hajj and Umrah are called Mount Safa and Marwah.

-If you have not visited all of these mountains, I think it is time to plan to go there and visit them one by one.
-While living in Saudi Arabia, you have the opportunity to visit them.
-Once you go back to your home country, it would be very difficult to spare some time for this purpose.
+If you have not visited all of these mountains, I think it is time to plan to go there and see them one by one.